vegitron/aws-mess-around/README.md

 Get those settings by creating a user for yourself: https://console.aws.amazon.com/iam/home?region=us-west-2#users

+  AWS_RESPONSIBLE_PARTY

+This is the value for the tag "ResponsibleParty".
+It is used to track who owns test instances, so our test scripts only bring down your instances.
+The value should be something like your Netid.

   AWS_SECURITY_GROUP_NAME

-This will probably be deprecated/replaced soon, but it should be something like { your netid }_testing_security_group.
+This will probably be replaced soon, with centrally managed security groups for different instance types.
+For now, just use something like { your netid }_testing_security_group

   AWS_KEY_NAME